pedugnat/cfm_data_challenge_ens/README.md

 # Approach
 The approach I took in this challenge is rather classic.
 It consists in a in-depth feature engineering followed by a well-tuned XGBoost trained using GPUs.

+## Preprocessing
+Not a lot of preprocessing was needed since the data was rather clean.
+* I removed the stocks that were not in the test set
+* I renamed columns from tuple to string to ease manipulation
+* There were a few nans in the OB price.
+It means that no price is proposed at that point in time.
+To remove them, I replaced the price with a price very far from the mid.
+This was especially useful to make new features and avoid "propagating" nans
+* Normalizing trade time w.r.t. the last trade in the list, so that trade times are comparable across samples
+* Normalize last update of the orders books, to make them comparable

+## Feature engineering
+Feature engineering was the main part of the challenge.
+In order to predict where the next trade would go, I used a series of different features :
+### Features on last 10 trades
+* Count the frequency of each venue among the last 3, 5 and 10 trades.
+This is quite an intuitive feature : if a venue was much used before, it will probably continue after.
+* Count the frequency of each venue among the trades that happened in the last 0.1, 1 and 10 seconds.
+This allow to capture only near trades, which makes them more relevant.
+### Features on order book size, price and update
+* Compute the total book size for bid and ask and for both levels
+* Rank OB by proposed price (one of the most powerful features).
+It allows to create a "stationary" feature that does not depend on the context/time of the day, to describe how attractive this order book is likely to be w.r.t others.
+*